chiefley/blog-client/src/Project Info/General Notes.md

 - I will use the Wordpress Admin for all configuration and content management.

 ### Development Approach
-- Using Visual Code for development.
+- Using Webstorm for development.
 - Using cmd window to run npm commands.
 - Creating discrete components and services using Vite components.
 - Leveraging TypeScript interfaces for WordPress API responses